Klumz/comp150-agile/README.md

-[1]: (Continue at "Necessary Functions for the Human Communication Environment)
+[1]: (Continue: "Necessary Functions for the Human Communication Environment)

 "Computer systems and telecommunication networks make it possible to use these electronic tools more efficiently.
 The term “intelligent building” is used to represent this empowered business environment in a physical building.
 Intelligent buildings offer a comfortable and productivity-enhancing environment for the business people who work there and make full and frequent use of electronic tools."